Find Trade Colleges

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 66,100 jobs for Psychiatric Technician in 2016 (in the United States).
+In the United States, there were 66,100 jobs for Psychiatric Technician in 2016.
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Psychiatric Technician by 2026.
-There will be an estimated 5,600 positions for Psychiatric Technician per year.
+The BLS estimates 5,600 yearly job openings in this field.

 undefined